 Dark chocolate hummus?!!
 What?
 I know, I know, it might sound a little interesting but I promise you it's so deliciously decadent and such a perfect healthy sweet dip for fruits and more!
 If you love hummus and are a chocolate fan, you will LOVE this fun recipe!

 - Dark chocolate hummus is very healthy!
 Garbanzo beans are high in protein, high in fiber, vitamins and minerals, this dip is such a good "better-for-you" treat.
 And you won't need a large portion to feel satisfied!

-- It's very easy to make!
+- It's so very easy to make!
 All you need to do is add all the ingredients to a food processor and let it do its magic.

 - Garbanzo beans also called chickpeas.
 A 15 oz can will work perfectly.